kiankaas/personal-soccer-stats-analysis/README.md

      - When my team scores more, we don't necessarily concede fewer goals.
      - This may indicate that my team doesn't rely on defensive stability and shutting down the opponent to win games, but rather by outscoring the opponent.

-### Deeper Analysis with Visualizations
+## Deeper Analysis with Visualizations

-This section expands on key correlations by using visualizations to better understand the relationships between competition level, weather, and match outcomes.
-The graphs will help illustrate how these factors influence performance beyond the correlation values.
+This section expands on key correlations by using visualizations to better understand the relationships between team performance and individual performance.
+The goal is to analyze what factors impact performance on both levels, identifying patterns that influence match outcomes (team success) and personal contributions (goals & assists).

-### Competition Level & Performance
+### Team Performance Analysis

+This section focuses on how external factors impact overall team performance, including win percentage, goals forward, and goals against.

 **Win Percentage by Competition Level**
 - **Key Insight**: My team's win percentage remained stable across most leagues (64-72%), but dropped significantly in KSL D2 (32%).

 - **Possible Explanation**:
-     - The competition level in KSL D2 is significantly higher than in any other competition, leading to tougher matches and fewer scoring opportunities.
+     - The opposition in KSL D2 is significantly stronger than in any other competition, leading to tougher matches and fewer scoring opportunities.
      - This aligns with the negative correlation that both **Goal Contributions and Goals Forward have with Competition**, confirming that tougher competitions resulted in fewer scoring opportunites for both the team and me.

 <p align="center">